sbfoster12/mu-data-products/README.md

 git clone https://github.com/PIONEER-Experiment/mu-data-products.git
 ```

 or you can clone the app level repository.
-Follow the instructions here: https://github.com/PIONEER-Experiment/mu-app
+If you want to clone the app level repository, follow the instructions here: https://github.com/PIONEER-Experiment/mu-app.
+If you are here for analysis, you can clone this repository directly.
+You probably also want to clone the [mu-notebooks](https://github.com/PIONEER-Experiment/mu-notebooks) repository for a place to store your analysis notebooks.
+It also contains examples, plotting helper functions, etc..

 ## Build instructions